 Chamomile (Huang Chu Ju)

 Chamomile is documented as being one of the most popular teas sold in the U.S. and Europe.
-It is a gentle but highly effective herb famous as a cure-all but best known for soothing digestion, aiding sleep and helping to sooth skin rashes and bruises.
-This herb is often used in magical formulas to help protect the body, mind and spirit from negative energies and forces.
+It is a gentle but highly effective herb famous as a cure-all but best known for soothing digestion, aiding sleep, and helping to soothe skin rashes and bruises.
+This herb is often used in magical formulas to help protect the body, mind, and spirit from negative energies and forces.
 The flowers can be both warming and cooling.

-Below is an overview of Chamomile, combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Chamomile.
+Below is an overview of chamomile, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of chamomile.

-Also Known As: Mayweed, True Chamomile, Sweet False Chamomile, Plant Physician, Earth Apple
+Also Known As: Camomile, Roman Chamomile, English Chamomile, Russian Chamomile, Mayweed, True Chamomile, Sweet False Chamomile, Plant Physician, Earth Apple

 Organs/Systems: Skin, Lungs, Digestion, Immunity, Nerves

-Key Western Actions & Medicinal Uses: Anti-inflammatory, Antimicrobial, Anticancer, Anticoagulant, Antispasmodic, Tonic, Anodyne, Carminative, Sedative, Laxative, Diaphoretic, Emmenagogue.
+Key Actions: Adaptogen, Alterative, Analgesic, Cardioprotective, Antispasmodic, Anti-inflammatory, Nervine Tonic, Diuretic, Nutritive Tonic, Thyroid Stimulant, Aphrodisiac, Antimicrobial, Anticancer, Anticoagulant, Tonic, Anodyne, Carminative, Sedative, Laxative, Diaphoretic, Emmenagogue

 Pin Yin: Huang Chu Ju